ABOUT THE EXHIBITION

 The exhibition is complemented by original PhxArt exhibition The Power of Pink, which is drawn exclusively from the Museum’s expansive fashion-design collection.
 The Power of Pink explores the history, science, and associations of the color synonymous with the iconic Barbie brand.

-Images courtesy of Illusion Projects, Inc. and Mattel Inc. ©2020 Mattel Inc. All rights reserved.
+Images courtesy of Illusion Projects, Inc. and Mattel Inc. ©2024 Mattel Inc. All rights reserved.
 Installation views of Barbie®: A Cultural Icon, 2024.
 Phoenix Art Museum.